tushru2004/CSMS/README.md

 ## About

 ChargePoint assignment.
-Consists of two services that used to authenticate a user for charging a car.
+Consists of two services that are used to authenticate a user for charging a car.

 ## Architecture
 Application consists of two separate services, transaction_service and authentication_service are in their sub folders respectively.
 Docker compose is used to instantiate all dependent services like kafka.
+Wait for it is used to wait kafka startup before initializing other services
 ## Limitations/Assumptions
 Invalid Case means  -- Identifier is invalid.
 Does not meet the identifier length requirements<br>
 Unknown Case means -- Identifier is valid but not present/registered in the system<br>